werf/werf/docs/_includes/reference/cli/werf_kubectl_auth_reconcile.md

  Existing bindings are updated to include the subjects in the input objects, and remove extra subjects if --remove-extra-subjects is specified.

- This is preferred to &#39;apply&#39; for RBAC resources so that semantically-aware merging of rules and subjects is done.
+ This is preferred to 'apply' for RBAC resources so that semantically-aware merging of rules and subjects is done.

 {{ header }} Syntax